 "He'll do," he said, "How much?"
 Suzaku was taken aback; had he reached a decision so quickly?

-"I'll give you three-hundred thousand," Toguro went on.
+"I'll give you 300,000."
+Toguro said, before he could say anything.
 Suzaku was speechless.
 Surely this boy wasn't worth this much?

 "Done," he said, before Toguro could change his mind.
 Toguro smiled.

 "Excellent."
 He turned to the boy.
 "You belong to me now."
 Suzaku would have been amused at the boy's fearful expression, but he felt something else, as if something was...watching them.
 He glanced over at the window and saw a child sitting in a tree, watching them intently.